gnosis/conditional-tokens-contracts/docs/glossary.rst

 *********
 Condition
 *********
     A question that a specific oracle reports on with a preset number of outcome slots.
-Analogous to events from PM contracts v1.
+Analogous to events from Gnosis' first prediction market contracts.

     For example, a condition with a categorical outcome, that is, one of N outcomes, may have N outcome slots, where the resolution of the condition sets one of the outcome slots to receive the full payout.